affinity home buying guide logo

 The House Delivery and Set

-The modules that make up your new home get carefully delivered to your site in preparation for the actual setting of the home on the foundation.
+The modules that make up your new home are carefully delivered to your site in preparation for the actual setting of the home on the foundation.
 Each module is lifted into place with a crane and secured to the foundation.
-Most sets get completed in one day.
-By the end of the set day, your home is set, secured, and weather tight on the foundation.
+Most sets are completed in one day, so you can expect that at the end of the day, your home is set, secured, and weather tight on the foundation.

 Step 7